BUILD A CULTURE OF EQUITY AND JUSTICE IN YOUR SCHOOL

 Research ExpertiseAs a scholar-practitioner, I bring my knowledge of the leadership field as well as my data collection and analysis skills into coaching.
 This means, your research skills will grow as you engage with each coaching session!

 A Team of Thought PartnersGroup coaching supports leaders in ways that 1:1 coaching does not.
 You don't just have me—you have a whole team of coaches, ready to support you on your journey to shared school leadership.

 A Portfolio of Your Work

-To capture the powerful work you've put in throughout SSL coaching, I will create a professional portfolio of your work, which you can use to liven up your LinkedIn page, construct an amazing tenure portfolio, or present at a professional conference!
+To capture the powerful work you've put in throughout the coaching program, I will create a professional portfolio of your work, which you can use to liven up your LinkedIn page, construct an amazing tenure portfolio, or present at a professional conference!

 The 30-Day Power Up Guarantee